ami-iit/element_cfd-simulation/README.md

 ### To use CFD simulations on the Flying iCub
 The next step is to calculate the lift and drag coefficients on the complete iCub, comparing the results to similar objects and verifying if it matches the sum of the single parts aerodynamic forces allowing the use of the superposition method or not.

-## Tasks
+## Milestones
-To achieve the above objectives, I have to accomplish the following tasks.

-### Collect data from literature
-Before starting with the analysis, a deep research in CFD aerodynamic simulations or wind tunnel tests already done on objects similar to the iCub robot (or its parts) will give optimal reference values and indications on the numerical methods and discretizations of the flow domain which are more suitable for this kind of study.

-### Perform the first simulations.
+### Perform the first simulations on iCub parts.
-The first step is to estimate all the aerodynamic coefficients on the iCub parts.
+The first milestone is to estimate the aerodynamic coefficients on the iCub parts.
 We want to find the values of lift and drag coefficients depending on the angle of attack and the sideslip angle for different values of freestream speed.
-To have more precise results we will start on simple 3D shapes similar to the different parts and quickly set up the input of the analysis.
+This will be achieved starting from simple 3D shapes similar to the different parts to quickly set up the input of the analysis.

+### Simulate the flow on a simplified model of the complete iCub robot.
+This milestone will require different steps from the creation of the simplified model of the complete robot (using spheres, cilinders and simple shapes for the parts) to the CFD simulations.
+The results at this point will give a better estimate of the forces and moments acting on the iCub.

 ### Simulate the flow on the whole robot.
-In this second phase we will do as before but using the complete robot.
-So we will extract all the aerodynamic forces and moments coefficients acting on the robot and we will evaluate if it is possible to use the superposition method, even if it is only possible for particular configurations with minimal wake interaction between the different parts of the robot.
+The last challenge will be the integration of the iCub geometry in the CFD solver to do the simulations and extract all the aerodynamic forces and moments coefficients as functions of the main angles to build an aerodynamic database.

 ### Simulate with Gazebo.
-Once we have the coefficients we will be able to include the aerodynamic forces in Gazebo software.
-The simulations, seen with Gazebo, will give us some important results to understand the current scale of values between dynamic and aerodynamic forces.
+This milestones will be a further step to integrate the aerodynamic model in the flight simlations to make the robot stable and controllable during all the phases of the mission.

 # Remarks
 ## CAD models